daweilics/HikersCrossingBridges/README.md

 `Hiker` and `Bridge` are models for the hikers and bridges.

-We create the Cache class to save previous calculation result, as it may be possible to reuse the previous result.
+We use the `Cache` class to save previous calculation result, as it may be possible to reuse the previous result.
 If we can reuse the previous result, we call it a cache hit.
 The cache hit happens when there aren't any additional hikers at a new bridge; that is, the whole group is the same as when we are at the previous bridge.
 We can reuse the previous per feet time, and just calculate the new time needed to cross the current bridge for the whole group.
+We believe further optimizations may be possible for various cases.
+For example, if all new additinoal hikers are faster than all previous hikers, the new hikers shouldn't affect the scheduling plan of the previous hikers, and thus, the result for the previous hikers may be reused.

 The main logic of calculation is in the `CrossingTimeCalculator` class.
+We avoid removing items from the hikers list (which could be expensive operations) during the calculation,  and just use index traversing to simulate removing an item.

 `YAMLCaseParser` is the class to parse a test case from a YAML file.